lveez/BO2-ERROR-TRACKER-V2/README.md

 - [-f] show frametime info

 You can also change some options for how the program displays the information:
+- [-d e/a] dumps entity info or anim info respectively into a txt file.
 - [-s] show simple info (only max values)
 - [-v] show verbose memtree information (all memtree nodes)
 - [-p] disable plutonium anticheat warning